RosemisChef/fun-and-interactive-python-for-clowns/README.md

 Now we can start doing interesting things.
 Just looking at the chat is nice, but we want to do things based on what we see in the chat.

-Let's look at the contents of each message see if it contains ":_carnieCheer:".
-We will count how many there are, and if enough are sent we will display a message.
+Let's look at the contents of each message and check if it contains ":_carnieCheer:".
+We will count how many messages have it, and if enough are sent we will display a message in the console.

 First, add this above the for loop:
 ```